 [ 12 ] ULTIMATE VALUE

+When I say “ultimate value”, what I mean, expressed in a few more words, is “Ultimately, it all comes down to the amount of user relevant Value (not necessarily monetary) delivered by the battery”.
 At the very beginning, we looked at battery price, and the differences between OEM and 3rd Party batteries were stark.
 In order to justify the higher cost, the OEM battery had better deliver a lot of benefits to the battery user.

+This is how I have chosen to present summaries for various battery types, in a very visual way, in order to assist “getting your head around” a very complex analysis.
+Your methods and conclusions may differ considerably.
 For a final analysis, I have brought together all of the criteria in a single chart, and further grouped the criteria into the categories of PRICE & VALUE, CAPABILITY & PERSISTENCE, and SAFETY & CONFIDENCE.
 This represents the personal way that I chose, to compile information about different batteries, for the purpose of producing an overview.
 You may have a method that suits your needs and preferences better.
 Please note that the selected criteria are by no means comprehensive, and the individual battery user may be in circumstances where other criteria (for instance, cold climate battery performance), may also be very important.

 For the PRICE critique, a lower price scores higher, and its line has the related critique of VALUE at the other end.
 They are the two poles of the consideration: “How much does it cost, but also, how much do I get, for what I pay?”
 (For our purposes, the VALUE critique has simply been based on an aggregate of the capability, persistence, safety, and confidence scores).